The Future of Remote Work: Economic Implications and Workforce Dynamics

 5.3 Security and Compliance

-Managing sensitive data in remote settings increases the risks of cybersecurity breaches.
+Managing sensitive data in remote environments increases the risk of cybersecurity breaches.

 Best Practices for Security: